 In 2007, with the help of a wonderful friend, Dean finally acknowledged that he was gay.
 Through months of prayer, counseling, and support, he came to reconcile that part of his life with his faith.

-She is a skilled leader, listener, and communicator who brings fresh ideas and understanding of the younger segments of society to the Board.
-Canyonwalker Connections has a distinct initiative to reach out to and interact with youth to educate them about LGBT issues and equality.
-How do we reach those younger straight allies, how do we engage them in the process, what are the most effective ways to help them understand the issue?
+She is a skilled leader, listener, and communicator in the non-profit sector, who brings fresh ideas and understanding of the younger segments of society to the Board.
+Canyonwalker Connections has a distinct initiative to reach out to and interact with youth to educate them about LGBTQIA issues and equality.

 As we all know, sometimes it takes a village.